dnnhhuy/chicago-crash-data-modeling/README.md

 This star schema use Mini Dimension to manage rapidly change dimension such as condition of traffic control divice and road condition.
 Bridge table was used to manage dimensions that have M:N relationship with fact table such as Vehicle Dimension or Person Dimension.

-This data model can be used to answering these questions:
+This data model can be used to answer against these questions:
 * How many crashes happened in different granularity hour, day, month, week, year, day of week?
 * How many fatal injuries in crashes in different granularity hour, day, month, week, year, day of week?
 * What is the distribution of driver who cause crashes based on gender?